unclearness/vacancy/README.md

 - Extract explicit 3D mesh from implicit surface representation in the 3D voxels

 # Output mesh
-Two mesh extraction methods are supported: voxel and marching cubes.
+Two mesh extraction methods are implemented: voxel and marching cubes.
 Marching cubes are much better in practice while voxel representation is suitable to understand how the algorithm works.

 |voxel|marching cubes|
 |---|---|